VaishnaviMariappan/policy-iteration-algorithm/README.md

 ## POLICY ITERATION ALGORITHM:
 The algorithm implemented in the policy_iteration is a method used to find the optimal policy in a Markov decision process (MDP).
 Here's a step-by-step explanation of the algorithm:

-1. Initialize the policy pi.
-In this implementation, a random action is chosen for each state s in the MDP P. The initial policy is represented by the lambda function pi=lambda s:{s:a for s,a in enumerate(random_actions)}[s], where random_actions is a list of randomly chosen actions for each state.
+1. Initialize the policy pi with a random action on each state.
+The initial policy is represented by the lambda function pi=lambda s:{s:a for s,a in enumerate(random_actions)}[s], where random_actions is a list of randomly chosen actions for each state.

 2. Enter a loop that continues until the policy pi is no longer changing.
 This is determined by comparing the previous policy (old_pi) with the current policy computed in the loop.

 3. Store the previous policy as old_pi for comparison later.

-4. Perform policy evaluation using the function policy_evaluation.
-This step calculates the state-values (V) for each state s given the current policy pi.
-The state-values represent the expected cumulative rewards starting from state s following policy pi and discounting future rewards by a factor of gamma.
+4. Perform policy evaluation and calculate the state-values (V).
+It represent the expected cumulative rewards starting from state s following policy pi and discounting future rewards by a factor of gamma.
 The function policy_evaluation is called with the arguments pi, P, gamma, and theta.

-5. Perform policy improvement using the function policy_improvement.
+5. Perform policy improvement.
 This step updates the policy pi based on the current state-values V. The function policy_improvement is called with the arguments V, P, and gamma.

-6. Check if the policy has converged by comparing the previous policy old_pi with the current policy {s:pi(s) for s in range(len(P))}.
+6. Check if the policy has converged by comparing the previous policy old_pi with the current policy.
 If they are the same for all states s, the loop is exited.

 7. Return the final state-values V and the optimal policy pi.